oracle-samples/oltrain/content/tracks/ol/stor-mgmt/index.md

 series_order: 10
 ---

-## Videos
+{{< lead >}}

-{{< lead >}} Whether manually partitioning your primary disk, adding additional disks for storage, or creating shared storage, working with disks is a skill all Linux Administrators should know.
-These videos will get you started on using fdisk, formatting, filesystems, and disk encryption. {{< /lead >}}
+Whether manually partitioning your primary disk, adding additional disks for storage, or creating shared storage, working with disks is a skill all Linux Administrators should know.
+These videos will get you started on using fdisk, formatting, filesystems, and disk encryption.

-### Disk Partitioning with fdisk on Oracle Linux
+{{< /lead >}}

-- {{< youtube 3edFvAXe4Hs >}}
+{{< card2 title="Related" limit=30 tag="/tags/ol-storage" >}}

 ### Using Ext2, Ext3 and Ext4 File Systems on Oracle Linux